SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-cloud.md

 ### Accessing the Edge device from the Cumulocity tenant

 The Cumulocity Cloud Remote Access microservice allows you to remotely access the Edge device through a web browser.
-The remote Edge device is represented as a device in the Device Management application of Cumulocity.
+The remote Edge VM is represented as a device in the Device Management application of Cumulocity.

 #### Supported protocols